-- 1. Students will work together to create portfolio-quality work in a studio environment. - 2.
+- 1. Students will work together to create portfolio-quality work in a studio - 2.
 Through classroom discussion and reporting the students will collaborate to produce a professional quality "vertical slice" game concept within a defined timeline and financial budget

 FDMA 2710.
-Beginning 2-D Animation
+Beginning 2-D Animation 3 Credits (3)

 Students will learn the basics of digital 2D animation by working through a variety of exercises, creating an original storyboard, and animating five or more shots utilizing industry standard software.
-Restricted to: DFM,ANVE majors.
+Restricted to: DFM, ANVE majors.
 Restricted to Las Cruces campus only.

-The student will demonstrate an overall knowledge of computers as a tool of the animation artist and be able to produce simple animations using the techniques learned in class.
+- 1. The student will demonstrate an overall knowledge of computers as a tool of the animation artist and be able to produce simple animations using the techniques learned in class. - 2.
+Use major software tools with ease